Lewis Ginter

-Major Lewis Ginter (April 4, 1824 – October 2, 1897) was a prominent businessman, financier, military officer, real estate developer, and philanthropist centered in Richmond, Virginia.
-A native of New York City, Ginter accumulated a considerable fortune throughout his numerous business ventures and became one of Richmond's wealthiest citizens despite his exceptionally modest demeanor.
+Lewis Ginter (April 4, 1824 – October 2, 1897) was an American businessman, financier, military officer, real estate developer, and philanthropist based in Richmond, Virginia.
+Ginter acquired his fortune through his various business ventures and became one of Richmond's wealthiest citizens.
 While the Jefferson Hotel and Ginter Park embody some of Ginter's major urban contributions to Richmond, many of his philanthropic gifts were given anonymously to charitable organizations and individuals in need.
-Ginter played a major role in bringing Richmond back from the ravages of the Civil War.
-His continued devotion to the city is captured in his famous remark, "I am for Richmond, first and last."
+Ginter served in the Confederacy, attaining the rank of major and also played a major role in bringing Richmond back from the ravages of the Civil War.

 Early life

-Lewis Ginter was born to John and Elizabeth Ginter on April 4, 1824 in New York City.
+Lewis Ginter was born to John and Elizabeth Ginter on April 4, 1824, in New York City.
 His father owned a grocery store, but died soon after Ginter was born.
 Several years later, Ginter's mother died, leaving him to be raised by his married sister, Jane Ginter Arents.

 Richmond

 Early business

-In 1842, at the age of eighteen, Ginter relocated to Richmond, Virginia to open up a shop selling notions and toys.
+In 1842, at the age of eighteen, Ginter relocated to Richmond, Virginia, to open up a shop selling notions and toys.
 He had visited the city at least once before with an uncle.
 Ginter soon moved up to the "house furnishings" business.
 Then, in 1853, he began marketing wholesale notions and imported fancy goods to village and country merchants, and in early 1860 his nephew, George Arents, joined the partnership of Ginter, Alvey & Arents.
 It was known as "the largest wholesale notion house and handlers of white goods and Irish linen in the South."
 Ginter traveled throughout the United States and Europe in search of quality merchandise, and amassed a considerable fortune before the beginning of the American Civil War.
 Preparing for unpredictable times, Ginter invested in large quantities of tobacco, sugar, and cotton that were stored in Richmond warehouses in order to protect his wealth.

 Military office

 Although he was originally from the North, Ginter supported his adopted home in the Confederacy by buying Confederate bonds and waiving outstanding debts.
 Shortly after the war broke out, he volunteered in the Confederate Quartermaster Department in Richmond, amassing supplies for the troops.
-He joined the Confederate Army as a commissary with the rank of Major in 1862 and received praise from his superiors for his heroic deeds on and off the battlefield, which earned him the nickname "The Fighting Commissary."
+He joined the Confederate Army as a commissary with the rank of Major in 1862 and received praise from his superiors for his deeds on and off the battlefield, which earned him the nickname "The Fighting Commissary."
 Major Ginter served under Generals Robert E. Lee, Joseph R. Anderson, Stonewall Jackson, A.P.
 Hill and Edward Lloyd Thomas, and retained this title from affectionate Southerners long after the war ended.
 As fate would have it, Major Ginter was in the Confederate capital on official business during the Evacuation and capture of Richmond and retreated to Amelia Court House, Virginia, to meet up with the remnants of his brigade.
 He was present during Lee's surrender at Appomattox Court House, and returned to Richmond several days later.